slurplet/critiqueofpureslurp/_posts/2023-11-23-boring-but-bigger.markdown

 (yeah I counted I took a video) before slowly lowering it and going for a second attempt which I couldn’t complete and had to let fall onto my poor clavicles.
 I think I could push the OHP past the sticking point if I got in push press practice.
 Or even if I wasn’t pre-fatigued from the energy-leaking start.

-^^Gymbros that exclusively wear tank tops and pajama pants, bench press, curl, do lateral raises, and joke about skipping leg day are laughing at me right now.
+^Gymbros that exclusively wear tank tops and pajama pants, bench press, curl, do lateral raises, and joke about skipping leg day are laughing at me right now.

 # *Deadlift*